-Add camping at City of Rocks State Park NM to your to-do list.
+Add camping at City of Rocks State Park in New Mexico to your to-do list.
 This is the type of place that blows my mind.
 A seemingly random, relatively small space that stands out in stark contrast to the surrounding landscape.
 Small but mighty.

 Visiting City of Rocks State Park

-You’ll roll into the area on some quiet highways and paved roads, passing Faywood Hot Springs, a small resort with – yes, you guessed it – hot springs.
+You’ll roll into the area on some quiet highways and paved roads south of Silver City and north of Deming, passing Faywood Hot Springs, a small resort with – yes, you guessed it – hot springs.

 City of Rocks doesn’t even appear until you’re practically right at the front entrance of this massive cluster of giant boulders melting into each other.
 This monolithic structure is volcanic rock.
 Wind and water etched the formation over time, leaving smooth, rounded surfaces.

-As always, I recommend making the visitor center your first stop.
-The rangers on duty can give you up-to-the-minute details along with the usual maps and souvenirs.
+As always, I recommend making the visitor center your first stop for park information.
+The rangers on duty can give you up-to-the-minute details along with the usual items like a park map and souvenirs.
 I let them know I had two dogs and asked if I should be aware of anything besides keeping them on leash throughout the campground.

-Camping at City of Rocks State Park NM
+Camping at City of Rocks State Park New Mexico

-You can’t pick a bad spot in this park, but our friendly ranger did offer a couple of recommendations to help us stay out of the wind that day.
+You can’t pick a bad spot in this New Mexico state park, but our friendly park ranger did offer a couple of recommendations to help us stay out of the wind that day.
 Just one of the many reasons to make time to talk with the local rangers.
-It’s their job to know these parks, so they can provide information on things you didn’t even think to consider.
+It’s their job to know these parks so they can provide information to park visitors.

-Campsites are $10.00 per night.
+An individual campsite costs $15.00 per night (non-electric).
 You can make reservations for some campsites, but others are first-come-first-served only.
-I wasn’t visiting during peak season, and I didn’t need electrical hook-ups, so I relied on the FCFS options.
+I wasn’t visiting during peak season, and I didn’t need electrical hookups, so I relied on the FCFS options.

-Each site has a picnic table and campfire ring.
-There are garbage cans tucked throughout the campground and several pit toilets.
-The visitor center also has flush toilets and showers if you want to feel fancy.
+Each campsite has a picnic table and campfire ring.
+Garbage cans and pit toilets are tucked throughout the campground.
+The visitor center has flush toilets and showers if you want to feel fancy.

 Cell Reception at City of Rocks